CreativeNickname-Vlad/DynamicRewardCalculator/README.md

     - ENEMY TYPE - A multiplayer for the enemy health, similar to how rarer enemies in games can have larger health pool than the standart enemies
     - ARMOUR SET - Has a base stats that are added to the enemy base on the selected set

-This will be present in the README file in the submitted foulder In the folder Artefact are located two folders:
-	- Build (Contans a build version of the most recent GitHub commit version)
-	- Project_Files (The source files are located in this folder.
-The project was made with Unity 2021.3.11f1 version)
-	- Link to Github repo : https://github.com/CreativeNickname-Vlad/DynamicRewardCalculator
-In the folder Final_Report are located two files:
-	- A  .docx file with the name CCTP_fina_report_Vladislav_Trakiyski_18024870
-	- a  .pdf  file with the name CCTP_fina_report_Vladislav_Trakiyski_18024870
-	NOTE: Bothe link to the Github project repo and the final report video link are located on the second page of the document In the folder Final_Video is located:
-	- a MP4 file that is the final video submission about the project
-	- This video will as well be uploaded to My YouTube chanel and the link will be provided in the Final Report Document.
-	- Link to the video : https://youtu.be/_Z1DzbfME6g